 International TV campaign

-In December 2020, we shot our first advertisement for international television and cinema.
-We will be launching the completed ad on international TV and social media in July 2021as the first step in our international TV campaign, targeting specific behaviours and issues that contribute to harm to children in vulnerable, separating families.
+We have now shot our first advertisement for international television and cinema.
+We will be launching the completed ad on international TV and social media in 2022 as the first step in our international TV campaign, targeting specific behaviours and issues that contribute to harm to children in vulnerable, separating families.

 Family Health Ratings scheme

 In June 2022, we will be launching our Family Health Ratings scheme.
 Modelled, in part, on Australia’s Health Star Ratings for food, our Family Health Ratings provide an indication of the health impacts on families of different institutions, approaches, providers and schemes.
 Each is assessed by a panel comprising representatives from at least five of our Advisory Boards and may vary over time as changes to each scheme are made.

 Bringing a focus on powerful and high quality art and media productions that explore themes relating to “family”, the Two Wishes Art and Media Festival will be launched in July 2022, with all submissions and entries to be finalised by 31 December.
 A jury of arts professionals, including members of the Two Wishes team, will judge entries in multiple categories.
 The winners of the inaugural Festival will be announced at the end of January 2023.

 Production has begun on a major, new TV series addressing the issue of family breakdown in a lively, entertaining way.
 With young presenters on three continents, a world-class production team, and pre-existing interest from public service broadcasters around the world, this series is due for international release in 2024.

 We have developed a comprehensive, inclusive policy platform and model for how family breakdown should look in future, and how it could look today.
 By treating this as an urgent, health issue, instead of primarily a legal issue, we refocus attention on what’s really best for children’s long-term wellbeing.
 This inevitably means a shift from too-late, legal interventions to pre-emptive education and support and much earlier interventions when needed.